gerritdewitt/Munki-Conditions/ReadMe.md

 Creating the Condition Scripts Package
 ----------
 * Edit the conditional scripts to meet your needs.
-For example, these conditions have some global variables that will be specific to your enterprise:
-      - **ad-test.py**
-      - **admin-groups.py**
+* **ad-status.py**: Make sure to edit and specify:
+   - the names of your forest (AD_FOREST) and domain (AD_DOMAIN)
+   - the identifiers of any configuration profiles that should be removed if unbinding:  (This condition will unbind systems if it determines they are on the network but not properly communicating with AD so your automation for re-binding can key off of its output.)
+Typically, these are profiles that would be re-installed when re-bound.
+For example, if you bind to AD with a configuration profile, that profile would need to be removed prior to rebinding.
+Also any profiles with AD Certificate payloads should be removed so they may be reinstalled; for example, you might have a Wi-Fi payload for EAP-TLS that carries an AD Certificate payload.
+- **admin-groups.py**: Edit and specify the DIRECTORY_SEARCH_NODE path so that GUIDs for various groups to be nested can be determined by searching that directory node.
 * To build the installer package, simply run the _make-installer-pkg.sh_ script.
 The script is interactive; it will produce an Apple Installer package.

 Deploying the Condition Scripts with Munki